handpoint/handpoint.github.io/products.md

     - Increase your addressable market, revenues, and retention
     - Transform your business with a single integration
 main:
-  - title: Control the payments experience.
-Everywhere.
+  - title: "Control the payments experience.
+Everywhere."
     description: “A flexible API to control your payment solutions, workflows, and brand.
 Monetize them all. <b>Online.
 Offline.
 Mobile. </b>”
     buttontxt: “See the API”
     buttonlink: https://www.handpoint.com/docs/device/Basics/